keyz182/PointlessSurgeries/README.md

 - A Tablet - Who doesn't want to endlessly doomscroll and end up with acute smooth-brain?
 - Polyfillet - An amazing compound capable of smoothing out the wrinkliest of brains.
 Applied via surgery.
 - Super Cucumber - What more is there to say.
+- And more...

 ## ToDo
 - Scope Creep - a "manager" creep that has steadily increasing expectations and demands
 - Vanilla Plants Expanded compat for 🥒
   - pickles
+- Fing-Longer
+- Trepanning
+- Balance the humours
+- medicines that are just yayo + booze

 ## Disclaimer
 Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.